sjp38/hackermail/USAGE.md

 ------------------

 `hkml patch format` receives git commits range, and formats those into patch files that can be submitted using `git send-email`.

+If it is for multiple commits, it creates a cover letter.
+Keeping the cover letter draft as a commit message of a fake or empty commit before the first commit is a workflow of some programmers.  `hkml patch format` hence helps filling the cover letter with the fake commit's message if the user wants.
+In the case, the cover letter draft commit's commit message should starts with the cover letter subject, then one blank line, and body of the cover letter.
+The subject of the commit and last signed-off-by like tags paragraph are ignored.
+For example, it would look like below:

+    git log cv_commit --pretty=%B
+    ==== Marking start of the work (hkml patch format will ignore this) ====

+    hkml_patch_format: support new feature X

+    long description of the patch series.
+    long description of the patch series line 2.

+    Signed-off-by: SeongJae Park <sj@kernel.org>

 If it is called on linux tree, it runs `get_maintainer.pl` and adds the appropriate recipients to the patch files.
 In the linux tree use case, it also runs `checkpatch.pl` to resulting patch files.
 Finally, it lists recipients that set for each patch file.
 The `checkpatch.pl` run and recipients listing are optional.
 An example output is like below:

 ```
 $ hkml patch format fa09068a354b..4b75ad374d3f